Robert Samuel Wright: Life and career

 In 1870, Wright was asked by the Colonial Office to draft a criminal code for Jamaica which could be used as a model criminal code for other colonies.
 Although ultimately not adopted in Jamaica, it was adopted in several other British colonies, and came to be highly regarded.

 Holding strong Liberal views, Wright stood unsuccessfully for Parliament in 1884 and 1886.
 His liberal views may have been an impedance to his later judicial career.
 Holders of the post of Junior Counsel to the Treasury were traditionally elevated from the post straight to the judicial bench, without becoming a Queen's Counsel.
 In 1890, on the death of Baron Huddleston Wright was appointed as a judge of the Queen's Bench.
 He initially declined the knighthood that customarily went with the appointment, but later accepted it.

 Among Wright's important judgments was that in the case of Wilkinson v.
 Downton (1897), and his views played an important part in Allen v Flood [1898].
 Despite his legal talents he was not appointed to the Court of Appeal; the obituarist in The Times speculated that this may have been due to his politics at a time when a Conservative Lord Chancellor controlled judicial appointments.

 Wright married in 1891.
 His wife Mabel Emily, née Chermside, was the daughter of a clergyman.
-There were two sons of the marriage; one died in infancy and the other became a senior diplomat.
+There were two sons of the marriage; one died in infancy and the other, Sir Michael Wright, became a senior diplomat.

 Wright died at his country house, Headley Park, Hampshire at the age of 65.